 Our Lady's Catholic College will severely. not tolerate any form of bullying.
-Ar ny instances of bullying will be logged and punished

-Due to instances of bullying occ to ensure that this doesn't occu on an anti-bullying contract

-It is an expectation thatdissuade others from carrying of in any instance of bullying and will actively

-Sanctions:

-Depending on the severity of a ny bullying incidents that occur the p unishments may be as follows:

-A day in the exclusion u a length of time in the A period of fixed term A managed move to an A referral to the PRU exclusion unit exclusion (1-15 days)

-Help and support:

-What can we do to help you ST OP this detrimental behaviour?

-Pupil signature:

-Parent signature:

-PSO/ PL signature:

-Date:

-JLX: January 2018
+Any instances of bullying will be logged and punished Due to instances of bullying octoo ensure that this doesn't occ on an anti-bullying contract It is an expectation that dissuade others from carrying o in any instance of bullying and will actively Sanctions: Depending on the severity of a ny bullying incidents that occur the punishments may be as follows: A day in the exclusion of the exclusion of the exclusion of a length of time in the exclusion of th exclusion unit exclusion (1-15 days) Help and support: What can we do to help you ST OP this detrimental behaviour?
+Pupil signature: Parent signature: PSO/ PL signature: Date: